 (iv) Understand that my goal is to reveal Jesus and help you experience the Father’s love.
 So don’t ask me about politics or obscure Bible passages pertaining to the Nephilim or what-have-you.
 Neither of us has time to waste on controversies or godless chatter (2 Tim 2:16).

 (v) Don’t expect me to have an opinion on everything.
 I am quite comfortable saying, “I don’t know.”

-(vi) Don’t ask me what I think about another man’s ministry or the latest post from Cornel (as someone did recently).
+(vi) Don’t ask me what I think about another man’s ministry or the latest controversial article from Tom, Dick, or Harry.
 I love my brothers and sisters and I’m not interested in creating fracture lines in the body of Christ.